A Guide to Single-Entry Bookkeeping

 A cash book single-entry system is:

-- A record of all cash payments and receipts
+• A record of all cash payments and receipts as they are received

-- It gives you the necessary information to calculate the profit and loss report, which is part of the financial statements.
+• It provides the information needed to prepare the profit and loss statement, which is part of the financial statements.

 A free cash book template is available for download.
 It is ideal for small businesses, non-profits, and personal users who want an easy bookkeeping system.